 Restore an Azure SQL database

 Step 5.
-Import the database using the command:
+Import the database.

 az sql db import --server "devcoopsSQLserver" --name "dbName" --resource-group "db-backups-storage-rg" --admin-user "admin" --admin-password "<insert_password_here>" --storage-key-type StorageAccessKey --storage-key $accountKey --storage-uri "https://devcoopsdbaccount.blob.core.windows.net/db-backups/$dbbackupFileName.bacpac"